magnumjs/mag.js/examples/tutorials/intro-part1.md

 ##1.
 The Contacts Model

 Let's begin with the model.
 You may have noticed that we haven't mentioned the model at all up to this point.
-That's because Mithril imposes nothing special on your model; you can use whatever design pattern you like.
+That's because MagJS imposes nothing special on your model; you can use whatever design pattern you like.

 In this project we will use a simple constructor function:
 ```javascript